phw/ruby-discid/README.md

     bundle install
     rake install

-`bundle install` will install additional development dependencies (Rake, Yard and Kramdown). `rake install` will build the discid gem and install it.
+`bundle install` will install additional development dependencies (Rake, Yard etc.). `rake install` will build the discid gem and install it.

 ### Windows installation notes
 On Windows you will need `discid.dll` available in a place where Windows can